goranorsander/go_libs/docs/boost/type_traits/class_template_fundamental_type_specializer.md

 knowledge of geometry to recognise the formula.
 The relationship between the parameter **radius** and the returned result is probably less error prone but it still lack clarity.

+The functions in namespace **less_bad** provide information about expected units of measurement by use of type definitions.
+The information is there for anyone who care to read the function signature.
+However, the type definitions are not explicit.
+You can get units of measurment or parameter order wrong.

 The functions in namespace **better** provide information about expected units of measurement by use of specialized types.
 The information is there for anyone who care